zombie6888/multi_stack_navigator/README.md

 ## Guards and Redirects

-There is no any special guards, but you can create your own by using Routepath.builder and Redirect widget:
+The package doesn't have any special guards, but you can create your own by using Routepath.builder and Redirect widget:

 ```dart
 RoutePath.builder('/page1', (context) {